Jahangirnagar University

-It has been ranked third several times in national public university rankings.

-JU is the fourth oldest generalized public university in Bangladesh.
-Also, it has fourth largest university campus in Bangladesh.
-It is one of the most beautiful university in Bangladesh.
-In 2019, the university had 17,212 students, 836 teachers, and 2,018 other employees.
+Jahangirnagar University (জাহাঙ্গীরনগর বিশ্ববিদ্যালয়, abbreviated as JU; initially started as Jahangirnagar Muslim University; জাহাঙ্গীরনগর মুসলিম বিশ্ববিদ্যালয়) is a fully residential public research university located in Savar, Dhaka, Bangladesh.
+It was established in 1970 by the Jahangirnagar Muslim University Ordinance of the Pakistani government, which was amended after the independence of Bangladesh to form the university.
+It is one of the four autonomous universities by the act of universities in Bangladesh.

+It offers undergraduate, graduate and doctoral programs in various disciplines, including arts, humanities, social science, natural science, biological science, business studies, law and engineering.
+The university has produced many alumni over the years contributing notably to research, literature, education, culture and sports.

+The university has 36 departments under 6 faculties including the faculty of mathematical and physical sciences, faculty of social sciences, faculty of arts and humanities, faculty of biological sciences, and faculty of business administration and faculty of law and justice.
+It has several academic and research institutes including institute of Information technology, institute of Remote sensing and GIS, institute of Business administration, institute of Comparative literature and culture, Wazed Miah science research center, Wildlife conservation and research center, and Butterfly park and research center.
+It is the fourth oldest generalized public university in Bangladesh.
+Also, it has the fourth-largest university campus in Bangladesh.

 History

 Jahangirnagar was the former name of Dhaka.
 The Mughal city of Dhaka was named Jahangirnagar (City of Jahangir) in honour of the erstwhile ruling Mughal Emperor Jahangir by Islam Khan in 1610.

-Jahangirnagar University was established in 20 August 1970, but formally launched on 12 January 1971 under the Jahangirnagar Muslim University Ordinance, 1970 and this day is observed as University Day.
+Jahangirnagar University was established on 20 August 1970, but formally launched on 12 January 1971 under the Jahangirnagar Muslim University Ordinance, 1970 and this day is observed as University Day.
 Initially, it was named Jahangirnagar Muslim University, and the plan was to operate the university like Aligarh Muslim University.
 But after the independence of Bangladesh, its name changed to Jahangirnagar University under the Jahangirnagar University Act' 1973.
-The university was established on 20 August 1970 by the Jahangirnagar Muslim University Ordinance of the government of Pakistan.

 Its first vice-chancellor, Mafizuddin Ahmed (PhD in chemistry, Penn State) took up office on 24 September 1970.
-The first group of students, a total of 150, were enrolled in four departments: Economics, Geography, Mathematics, and Statistics.
+The 150 students in the first batch were enrolled in four departments: Economics, Geography, Mathematics, and Statistics.
 Its formal inauguration was delayed until 12 January 1971, when the university was launched by Rear Admiral S. M. Ahsan, the chancellor.

+Its first project Director was Surat Ali Khan, Chemistry PhD/DIC from the Imperial College of London.
+He was a champion of women’s education, as he himself had four daughters who led successful careers.
+He envisioned dormitories for women allowing them the same facilities as their male class mates.
+Dr. S. A. Khan went on to serve as the Educational and Cultural Attaché from the Bangladeshi/ East Pakistani Government to the United States Government in Washington DC.